dhruv-ahuja/Series-Lookup/README.md

 <h2>About </h2>

 My first real-life program made to serve a simple purpose.
-Add shows to the local database through the app, check for updates and receive desktop toast notifications for the same.
+Add shows to the local database through the app, check for updates to your favourite TV shows and receive desktop toast notifications for the same.

 <h2>Functionalities</h2>